HydroModPy/HydroModPy/docs/readthedocs/source/getting_started/comparison-workflow.rst

      - Same natural shared mesh with one controlled transient recharge pulse
      - Best first transient comparison when you want differences that stay interpretable
+   * - ``compare_nancon_transient_monthly_mf6_bouss_comparable.toml``
+     - MODFLOW 6 versus Boussinesq on the Nancon catchment with one saved river-constrained mesh and monthly recharge
+     - Preferred natural Nancon benchmark when you want a realistic case but still want aligned supports, aligned times, and explicit audit warnings
    * - ``compare_nancon_transient_seasonal_mf6_bouss.toml``
      - MODFLOW 6 versus Boussinesq on a Nancon catchment setup with a synthetic weekly seasonal recharge chronicle